 - Bogart, L.M., Wagner, G.J., Mutchler, M.G., Risley, B., McDavitt, B., McKay, T., & Klein, D. (2012).
 Community HIV treatment advocacy programs may support treatment adherence.
 AIDS Education and Prevention, 24(1), 1-14

 Sexual Health Norms & Sexual Communication

 - McDavitt, B., Mutchler, M.G.
-(In press).
+(2014).
 “Dude, you’re such a slut!”
 Barriers and facilitators of sexual communication among young gay men and their best friends.
 Journal of Adolescent Research.